chromium/chromium/docs/webui_explainer.md

 computing stability metrics.

 ### Known issues
-1. Error reporting is currently enabled only on ChromeOS and Linux.
+1. Android does not support error reporting.
-2. Errors are only reported for chrome:// URLs.
+2. Errors are only reported for chrome:// URLs, except for pages that don't create a WebUI object (chrome://dino and chrome://network-error).
+Other schemes, e.g. chrome-untrusted:// and chrome-extension:// are not supported either.
 3. Unhandled promise rejections do not have a good stack.
 4. The line numbers and column numbers in the stacks are for the minified JavaScript and do not correspond to the line and column numbers of the